 Make sure you make smart choices when rehydrating.
 Sports drinks may advertise their ability to rehydrate you, but they contain lots of sugars and can be very acidic.
 So pick a healthier option!

 Water, of course, is the best choice, since it hydrates you and contains fluoride that helps protect your teeth.
 Cold coffee and tea are also good.
 Although they can be staining, teeth whitening can take those stains out, and they contain antioxidants that attack oral bacteria.
 But make sure to avoid adding too much sugar to these drinks as well.

-While winter is great for sitting around watching hockey or football, when it’s summer many of us want to get out and become part of the action.
+While winter is great for sitting around watching hockey, when it’s summer many of us want to get out and become part of the action.
 The problem is that this can put your own teeth at risk.